mdchambers/dissertation/dissertation_outline.md

 			* Not required for all Gro-mediated repression {Jennings, 2007 #2990}, potentially due to differences in mechanism or interactions
 		* C-terminal WD domain
 			* Highly conserved
-			* Human homologue structure solved, winged propeller domain {Pickles, 2002 #3060}
-			* Binds to repressors through interactions with peptide motifs binding in central cavity {Jennings, 2006 #3059}
+			* Human homologue structure solved, winged propeller domain it			* Binds to repressors through interactions with peptide motifs binding in central cavity {Jennings, 2006 #3059}
 			* Mouse homologue, also necessary for chromatin association {Sekiya, 2007 #1658}
 		* Central domains
 			* Protein interactions and Groucho regulation regions